Shopify vs. WooCommerce: Which shop is better?

 WooCommerce Themes

-For WooCommerce, there are thousands of themes – on ThemeForest alone, over 1,200 WooCommerce-compatible templates.
-In addition, there are themes from Astra, GeneratePress, Kadence, and many other providers.
+There are thousands of themes available for WooCommerce – ThemeForest alone offers over 1,200 WooCommerce-compatible templates.
+In addition, there are themes from Astarter, GeneratePress, Kadence, and many other providers.

 - Free themes: Storefront (official WooCommerce theme), Astra, Neve

 The advantage of WooCommerce: You have complete design freedom.
-With a page builder, you can create any conceivable shop page – without writing a single line of code.
-The disadvantage: Theme quality varies significantly.
+With a page builder, you can create any imaginable shop page – without writing a single line of code.
+The disadvantage: The quality of themes varies greatly.
 Not every theme is performant or secure.

 Shopify Payment Options (AT)

-- Klarna – invoice, installment payments (very popular in AT)
+- Klarna– Invoice, installment payment (very popular in Austria)

-- EPS bank transfer – Austrian online banking (via Mollie or Stripe)
+- EPS transfer– Austrian online banking (via Mollie or Stripe)

 - PayPal – native WooCommerce plugin

-- Pay on invoice – via Klarna, Unzer, or PayPal
+- Purchase on account– via Klarna, Unzer or PayPal

 Scalability

-How well does your shop grow with your business?
+How well is your shop growing with your business?

-Shopify scales excellently.
-The infrastructure handles without issues:
+Shopify scales exceptionally well.
+The infrastructure handles it without any problems:

 Flash sales, Black Friday, and traffic spikes are automatically handled.
-You do not need to worry about anything.
-Shopify Plus additionally offers dedicated servers, customizable checkout flows, and multi-store management.
+You don't have to worry about a thing.
+Shopify Plus also offers dedicated servers, customizable checkout flows, and multi-store management.

-WooCommerce can also scale significantly – but it requires the right infrastructure:
+WooCommerce can also scale strongly – but it requires the right infrastructure:

-Large WooCommerce shops like Weber (grills) or Singer (sewing machines) prove that the platform works at the enterprise level as well.
-However: Scaling requires technical know-how and regular optimization.
+Large WooCommerce shops like Weber (grills) or Singer (sewing machines) prove that the platform also works in the enterprise sector.
+However, scaling requires technical expertise and regular optimization.

 Based on our experience at GoldenWing, we recommend Shopify in the following situations: